akardapolov/dimension-ui/README.md

     cd dimension-ui
     ```

-3. Compile the project using Maven:
+3. Compile and install modules for project using Maven:
     ```shell
     mvn clean compile
+    mvn clean install -U
    ```

 4. Execute the Maven command to build an executable jar file with tests running: